 Operating time Meaning Control on Operating time of the control since being put into service Machine on Operating time of the machine tool since being put into service Program run Duration of controlled operation since being put into service

+Refer to your machine manual.
 Your machine tool builder can provide further operating time displays.

 Displaying operating times: